 That’s one man’s simple solution to a complex ecological problem.

-The Python Hunter
+The Python Problem

 In the Hunt

 canals.
-As the sun rose over the cypress trees, we slowly motored down the canal, searching the bank for a glimpse of python skin.
+As the sun rose over the cypress trees, we slowly motored down the canal, searching the banks for a glimpse of python scales.